-In a city that hosts two Division I basketball programs, dozens in attendance wore not the red and black of the Bearcats nor the silver and blue of the Musketeers, but instead of the blue and white of UK, hoping to remind the No. 1-ranked recruit in the class of 2013 that they would very much like to see him in a Cats uniform next season.
+In a city that hosts two Division I basketball programs, dozens in attendance wore not the red and black of the Bearcats nor the silver and blue of the Musketeers, but instead the blue and white of UK, hoping to remind the No. 1-ranked recruit in the Class of 2013 that they would very much like to see him in a Cats uniform next season.

 Eyes and cameras focused in Wiggins’ direction when he walked into the gym an hour before his team was due to take the floor.